jcmoyer/HALT/README.md

 ##### CMake

-The preferred way to compile HALT is now using CMake.
-To do this, go into the HALT directory and create a new directory called build:
+Go into the HALT directory and create a new directory called build:

     $ cd HALT/
     $ mkdir build && cd build